 Historically, coastal and inland waterways were the first highways along our shores and into the interior of the continent.
 Americans used boats almost exclusively for transportation of people and goods.
-Today we use more than 12 million recreational boats to cruise and fish.
-Recreational boating is now a significant economic activity in many areas of the country and in many respects exceeds that of waterborne commerce.
+Today more than 12 million recreational boats are used to cruise and fish.
+Recreational boating is a significant economic activity in many areas of the country and in many respects exceeds that of waterborne commerce.

 Boating Infrastructure Grant funding is available on a two-tier basis.
 All states and territories that submit a proposal may be eligible to receive up to $100,000 through tier I funding.
 Tier II funding is very competitive and is reserved for larger, more expensive projects.
 VDH assists boating facilities throughout Virginia in the preparation of BIG proposals.
 Successful BIG proposals are managed and monitored by the VDH Marina Program staff.
 VDH was designated by the United States Department of Interior as the lead state agency to implement the grant program.
 No facility may receive BIG funds that are not currently in compliance with VDH Marina Program regulations.